ableinc/polysecrets-js/README.md

 .env file and use the dotenv package library.

 - You cannot run manual and automated in the same file.
 You will throw an error.

+# Persistence
+- Do not include persistence as an empty object.
+Omit if you're not using it.

+- Only configured for MongoDB.
+If you'd like SQL, create a PR.